denuca/guess-the-word.python/tests/TEST_DOCUMENTATION.md

 ---

-*This documentation is maintained by the Q-Words development team and updated with each release to ensure accuracy and completeness.*
+*This documentation is maintained by the Guess The Word development team and updated with each release to ensure accuracy and completeness.*